Colorado Rockies (NHL): Under Don Cherry

-One of the few bright spots in the franchise's history came during the 1979–80 season, when the flamboyant Don Cherry, a former Jack Adams Award winner, was named head coach after being fired by the Boston Bruins.
+One of the few highlights in the franchise's history came during the 1979–80 season, when the flamboyant Don Cherry, a former Jack Adams Award winner, was named head coach after being fired by the Boston Bruins.
 Under Cherry, the Rockies adopted the motto "Come to the fights and watch a Rockies game break out!"
 The phrase was plastered on billboards all over Denver in the 1979–80 season.

 As he later admitted, Cherry's outspokenness and feuding with Rockies general manager Ray Miron did not endear him to the front office.
 While Cherry was adept at motivating the players, goaltending was still the team's weakness, as Miron refused to replace Hardy Astrom, whom Cherry dubbed "The Swedish Sieve".
 Cherry recalled one game where his players had gotten ten shots on goal without scoring, but Astrom then conceded a goal from the opponent's first shot and so was pulled from net.

 The Rockies finished with 51 points, tied for the worst record in the league.
+Despite this, the team had an average attendance of 9,787, the highest in their six-year history.
 In their final game, which was held at home, Cherry's team defeated the Penguins 5–0.
 As it was already known that Cherry would not return the next season, he wore a cowboy hat and cowboy boots for what would be his last NHL game.
 After the final buzzer sounded, his players formed two lines for him, raising their sticks to form an arch for Cherry to walk under while acknowledging the cheers of the crowd.